-Debbie Hobbs kicked off the discussion reviewing the definition of net zero to bring some transparency to the current energy and carbon performance of our commercial building stock.
-This, she described, as a pivotal moment, as we've finally got world leaders talking about the need for better environmental policy and it’s vital we get it right this time.
+Debbie Hobbs kicked off the discussion by reviewing the definition of net-zero to bring some transparency to the current energy and carbon performance of our commercial building stock.
+This, she described, is a pivotal moment, as we've finally got world leaders talking about the need for better environmental policy and it’s vital we get it right this time.
 To permanently embed the roadmap and the pathway, we need two things.
 Firstly, we need to know where we're going, and the second element, which defines the purpose of this research paper – is where we're actually starting from.

-Data from the Sustainable Buildings Monitor indicates that the energy consumption of commercial buildings ranges from 236 to 370 kilowatt hours per metre squared.
-So that's where we're starting on our journey, an average of 284 kilowatt hours per metre squared.
-We know we've got to get to between 55 and 70 kilowatt hours per metre squared to hit net zero – this is our 80 percent reduction in the UK and we've only got 10,462 days to get there.
+Data from the Sustainable Buildings Monitor indicates that the energy consumption of commercial buildings ranges from 236 to 370-kilowatt hours per metre squared.
+So that's where we're starting on our journey, an average of 284-kilowatt hours per metre squared.
+We know we've got to get to between 55 and 70-kilowatt hours per metre squared to hit net zero – this is our 80 per cent reduction in the UK and we've only got 10,462 days to get there.
 To end on a positive note, Debbie reflected that we know how to achieve these performance gains – we have the techniques and the processes to do it.
-What we really need are the action plans to start bringing portfolios into routines where assets can be continually upgraded.
+What we really need is the action plans to start bringing portfolios into routines where assets can be continually upgraded.

 She believes while it's incredibly important to have the right set of government policies and interventions, it’s also important that as an industry we lead by example and don’t just wait for policies and legislation to come forward.
 Initiatives like the NABERS scheme is a great example of the industry coming together, as it moves us towards assessing design performance, not simply design compliance.
 Collaboration is again key and Jane raised the role of the supply chain and how there is a collective responsibility to challenge back to clients that aren’t as actively engaged in the climate debate.